About Chicago

 Early Days (Pre-1837)

-Boomtown (1837-1900):
+Boomtown (1837-1900)

-20th Century:
+20th Century

-Chicago remained a major industrial and transportation center throughout the 20th century.
+Chicago remained a major industrial and transportation center throughout the 20th Century.
 It faced labor unrest, racial tensions, and significant cultural developments in art, music, and literature.

-In the 21st century, Chicago remains a global city.
+In the 21st Century, Chicago remains a global city.
 The city is a financial, technological, and educational center.

+Chicago’s population depends on whether you’re interested in the city itself or the wider metropolitan area.
 Chicago’s population is currently estimated at around 2.59 million.
 The population has declined slightly since the 2020 census, when 2,740,076 were counted.

 In addition to the Chicago metro area, there are many other surrounding places, including suburbs.
 Approximately 8.98 million people live in the metro area.
 Blacks or African Americans make up 29.2%, and whites make up 35.9% of the population.

-Season of Chicago:
+Season of Chicago

 Summer (June-August)